querycert/qcert/README.md

 (In the [`./samples`](./samples) directory)

-To run a compiled query, you can call java using the RunJavascript query runner (It uses uses the Nashorn Javascript engine for the JVM).
-You will need to pass it two pieces of information: (i) the location of the Q\*cert runtime for javascript, and (ii) some input data on which to run the query.
+To run a query compiled to Javascript, you can call `java` for the `RunJavascript` query runner (It uses uses the Nashorn Javascript engine for the JVM).
+You will need to pass it two pieces of
+information: (i) the location of the Q\*cert runtime for javascript, and (ii) some input data on which to run the query.
 From the command line, you can do it as follows:

 ```
 java -cp bin testing.runners.RunJavascript \